Easy Thanksgiving Turkey Recipe

 Instructions

-- Let the turkey rest for 30-45 minutes before carving and serving.
+• Let the turkey rest for 30-45 minutes before carving and serving.
 This allows the juices to redistribute throughout the meat for a juicy turkey.
 You can cover it with foil to keep it warm while it rests.
 (During this time I like to bake our side dishes in the oven and make the turkey gravy.)
-Find instructions for carving the turkey in the post above.
+How to Carve a Turkey.

 Notes